kbobrowski/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ![top55][top55]
 ![top56][top56]

 For the standard 5 German traffic signs, the model is 100% certain.
 For the first 3 cartoon-like traffic signs the model is correctly 100% certain, and failed to correctly predict last 2 (although for the 4th correct prediction is given 18% certainty).
 5th cartoon-like traffic sign was possibly the most difficult, due to unusual pattern instead of solid color in the background.
 There was no correct prediction for the random images, as these types did not exist in the training database, although there are some patterns visible.
 First random image has been predicted as priority road due to similar shape and color.
 Second was predicted as "no entry" due to horizontal bar in the middle.
-Finally, feeding random images to the network leeds to interesting conclusion - algorithm to detect traffic signs from the video stream has to be very reliable, and possibly traffic sign classification network should itslef determine that image is not a traffic sign.
+Finally, feeding random images to the network leeds to interesting conclusion - algorithm to detect traffic signs from the video stream has to be very reliable, and possibly traffic sign classification network should itslef determine that image is not a traffic sign, otherwise a situation that a dog crossing the street is given 90% certainty that it is "priority road" is possible.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?